Call or text 911 for any emergency requiring police, fire, or medical assistance.

 The DRC ensures disability access for campus, working to create a universally designed campus and reduce the need for individual accommodations through proactive collaboration with University partners.
 DRC is available to consult regarding disability access regarding emergency evacuation procedures.

-Threat Assessment & Management
+Threat Assessment and Management Team

 Office of Institutional Equity